saadmohiuddin/DBMS_Project/README.md

 ### 2. Database Design

 #### 2.1 Define Database
-**You need to** add your information to `Data.sql` to insert data into the tables Student and Takes.
+**You need to** add your information to `facerecognition.sql` to insert data into the tables Student and Takes.
 You can also add the relevant data for the courses you're taking into the relevant tables such as Courses etc.

 Here is a sample code for `Student`.
 ```